roymiles/tensor-networks/README.md

 ## Architectures ##

 Architectures are then defined in a similar way and are agnostic to the Tensor network for which they reside.
-They describe the topology of the neural network and very similar to Keras.Sequential.
+They describe the topology of the neural network and very similar to [Keras.Sequential](https://keras.io/models/sequential/).

 ```
 class MyArchitecture(IArchitecture):
     def __init__(self):
         num_classes = 10
         network = [
-            # NOTE: Comments are for input size
             ConvLayer(shape=[3, 3, 3, 32], strides=[1, 2, 2, 1]),
             ConvLayer(shape=[3, 3, 32, 64]),
             ConvLayer(shape=[3, 3, 64, 128], strides=[1, 2, 2, 1]),